BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

 Runs specified command from the console.
 The instruction string is the command, without leading slash.
-You can use placeholders here, but placeholders other than `%player%` won't resolve if the event is fired from delayed `folder` and the player is offline now.
+You can use placeholders here, but placeholders other than `%player%` won't resolve if the action is fired from delayed `folder` and the player is offline now.
 You can define additional commands by separating them with `|` character.
 If you want to use a `|` character in the command use `\|`.